WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson; Mrs. Hudson; Mycroft Holmes; Inspector Lestrade; Baker Street Irregulars

-Historical Characters: (The Order of the Golden Dawn; MacGregor Mathers; Aleister Crowley)
+Historical Figures: (The Order of the Golden Dawn; MacGregor Mathers; Aleister Crowley)

 Other Characters: Tanith Hekaltey; Mrs. Hunter; Mr. Gill, QC; Cab Driver; Tanith's Landlady; Policemen; Perkins